 Richard Scrushy – HealthSouth

 He built a rehabilitation empire on alleged fraud.
-Now he's trying to rehabilitate his reputation.
+He's still trying to rehabilitate his reputation.

 Richard Scrushy beat the rap that the FBI laid on him in 2004 for accounting and securities irregularities at HealthSouth.
 But after his acquittal, he was convicted in a corruption and bribery scandal involving former Alabama Gov. Don Siegelman.